dwyl/image-classifier/README.md

 </p>
 ```

-The Spinner component takes a socket attribute.
-You can also use it to display the spinner when the captioning task is running, with:
+The `Spinner` component takes a socket attribute.
+You can also use it to display the spinner when the captioning task is running,
+with:

 ```elixir
 <AppWeb.Spinner.spin spin={@running?} />
 ```

-The component is:
+Create the file
+`spinner.ex` in `lib/app_web/components/`
+and create the `Spinner` component,
+like so:

 ```elixir
 # /lib/app_web/components/spinner.ex